makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 {% endhighlight %}

-This is a simple example that starts off with all LED's set to off, turns green at 7am and then white at 9am.
+This is a simple example that starts off with all LEDs set to off, turns green at 7am and then white at 9am.
 You can add additional logic if you want more steps in your lights (in mine I have them start off red at 5am and slowly fade through orange, to yellow to white to simulate a sunrise, then I have additional logic that sets them to my kids favourite colours during the day).

 You can fire up the web server by simply typing `sudo python app.py` on the command line and then you can visit the server in your browser using it's hostname or IP to see if it's working.
-Assuming the name of your Pi on the network is "mypi" you should be able to see your Pi at `http://mypi.local:999` and the output in your browser should be something like `255,0,0,255`.
+Assuming the name of your Pi on the network is "mypi" you should be able to see your Pi at `://mypi.local:999` and the output in your browser should be something like `255,0,0,255`.

 You can now disable the web server using `ctrl+c`